MartinMiles/awesome-sitecore/readme.md

 - [Extra People Icons](https://github.com/jermdavis/ExtraPeopleIcons) - Some extra "people" icons for your Sitecore instances.
 - [sitecore-icon-build](https://github.com/richardszalay/sitecore-icon-build) - MSBuild extensions for building Sitecore icon zip archives and including them in the published website.

+## Integration

+- [Integration Blueprints](https://github.com/Sitecore/Integration-Blueprints) - Sample code showing how to integrate Sitecore products with each other, and also with 3rd party systems.

 ## Languages